cschreib/lxgui/README.md

 ![Sample screenshot](/gui/test/expected.png)

 This screenshot was generated on a Release (optimised) build of lxgui with the OpenGL+SFML back-end, on a system running Linux Mint 20.2, with a Ryzen 5 2600 CPU, 16GB of RAM, an Nvidia GTX 960 2GB GPU with proprietary drivers, and a standard resolution monitor.
+All optimisations were turned on except screen caching.

 **Front-end and back-ends.** In developing this library, I have tried to make use of as few external libraries as possible, so compiling it is rather easy.
 Using CMake, you can compile using the command line, or create projects files for your favorite IDE.
 The front-end GUI library itself only depends on [Lua](http://www.lua.org/) (>5.1), [sol2](https://github.com/ThePhD/sol2) (included automatically as a submodule), and [utfcpp](https://github.com/nemtrif/utfcpp) (also included as a submodule).
 XML parsing is done using a custom library included in this repository.